 This project is being worked on now.
 If you have questions, message on Bluesky or email cleartonic@gmail.com

 Here we have two examples - the first image shows Blazemost with the simple targeting updates in the description.
 This image also shows some renaming like Thordain and Alldain.
 Thordain is unfortunately a little confusing - in DW4 it refers to what is effectively Alldain now, and in every entry onwards from DWM it refers to the group targetting Electric damage spell (ギガデイン, Gigadein).
-So here we name it Thordain, and thus next to it we have Alldain (ミナデイン, Minadein, where "mina" refers to the Japanese word for everyone) matches DW7.
+So here we name it Thordain, and thus next to it we have Alldain (ミナデイン, Minadein, where "mina" refers to the Japanese word for everyone), matching DW7.

 In the second image, the infamous "Magiblade" has been properly named to "EvilSlash".
 Magiblade was a mistranslation of "Majingiri", roughly "devil slash", but the translation thought "majin" meant something like "magic" and thus named it Magiblade and came up with a random description for it.
 It's simply EvilSlash, the same skill as Hatchet Man/Thunder Thrust in modern localizations.